 One of the biggest names in Australian coaching, Dan has a wealth of experience in working with athletes and a passion for helping both players and coaches develop their craft.

-Ryan was most recently the head coach of the Adelaide Thunderbirds in Suncorp Super Netball, having previously been a Thunderbirds assistant coach for four seasons, and in 2016 he led the Manchester Thunder to the grand final in the UK Superleague.
+In 2017 and 2018 Ryan was the head coach of the Adelaide Thunderbirds in Suncorp Super Netball, having previously been a Thunderbirds assistant coach for four seasons, and in 2016 he led the Manchester Thunder to the grand final in the UK Superleague.

-He has also coached for South Australia in the Australian Netball League, as well as having roles with England’s 21/U squad, and numerous other teams at all levels.
+He has also coached for South Australia in the Australian Netball League, and has had roles with England’s 21/U squad and numerous other teams at all levels.

 One of the most naturally gifted midcourters Victoria has ever produced, Kelsey Browne is now a two-time Suncorp Super Netball champion with the Sunshine Coast Lighting, as well as an Australian Diamond.

-After two seasons with the Lightning and a call-up to the Diamonds squad for the 2018 Quad Series, Browne will join sister Madi Robinson in Collingwood colours in 2019.
+After two seasons with the Lightning and a call-up to the Diamonds squad for the 2018 Quad Series, Browne has joined sister Madi Robinson in Collingwood colours in 2019.

 Gerard is one of Victoria’s most accomplished coaches, having coached Victorian under-age teams at national championships, and enjoyed considerable success as a coach at both City West Falcons and Geelong Cougars in the Victorian Netball League.